navidman/huge_excel_file_challenge/README.md

 My approach for handling invalid data is ignoring rows with invalid data and keep importing rows with valid data and at the end, I'll log the errors with details in an import_failed channel.
 We can report these errors to our user, so he/she can fix them and try importing them again.

 If it was a real project I would use an authentication system for my APIs(JWT for example) and also use an authorization system to authorise user permissions and accesses(Laravel Policies for example).
-I implemented some e2e tests for APIs and a unit test for testing the import process.
+I implemented some e2e tests for APIs, please feel free to run them.

 ----------------